 let say a User creates new user or change the Roles of an Existing user, each & every activity should be logged in your Asp.net Core Application.

-Some Exceptions can disclose important information about our application or sometimes It can even show few lines of code to the end user.
+Some Exceptions can disclose important information about our application or sometimes It can even show a few lines of code to the end-user.
 Attackers are smart guys, they can use the information provided by our exception to crack the security of our Application.

 So, before deploying your application in production mode, make sure that you have set your Custom Error page for all kinds of Exceptions & have done proper Error Logging in your Application.